• Published: Apr 04 2025 08:36 AM

 wave

-AFE is a life-threatening condition that occurs when amniotic fluid—the fluid surrounding a baby in the womb—enters the mother's bloodstream during labor or immediately postpartum.
-This can trigger a severe allergic-type reaction, leading to rapid and catastrophic respiratory and cardiac distress.
-While amniotic fluid entering the bloodstream is common during delivery, in rare cases, a severe allergic reaction occurs, causing the life-threatening complications seen in AFE.
+So, what *is* AFE?
+It’s a life-threatening condition that happens when amniotic fluid—the fluid surrounding a baby in the womb—gets into the mother's bloodstream during labor or right after delivery.
+Think of it like a severe allergic reaction, but on a catastrophic scale.
+It can lead to incredibly rapid and serious respiratory and cardiac problems.
+Now, a tiny bit of amniotic fluid entering the bloodstream isn't uncommon during birth.
+But in rare instances, it triggers this devastating reaction.

-For more information on AFE, visit the Amniotic Fluid Embolism Foundation.
-If you are a healthcare professional, continuing education on recognizing and managing AFE is critical.
-Let's honor Hailey's memory by supporting research and spreading awareness of this potentially fatal condition.
+You can find more information about AFE at the Amniotic Fluid Embolism Foundation.
+For healthcare professionals, continuing education on recognizing and managing AFE is vital.
+Let's honor Hailey's memory by supporting research and making sure other families don’t have to endure this kind of heartbreak.
+Let's spread awareness.
+Let's learn.
+Let's remember Hailey.

 FAQ